onflow/flow-playground-tutorials/tutorials/08-resource-compose/README.md

 flow emulator
 ```

-Then, open another terminal window and deploy the project:
+Then, open another terminal window and deploy the project, which is composed of just one contract:
 ```console
 flow project deploy
 ```